What we do

-Our research program is focused on understanding microorganisms and molecular processes involved in the decomposition of plant material, particular the recalcitrant structures in the plant cell wall.
-This research has important implications for climate change research, developing cellulosic biofuels and animal health and nutrition.
-A prominent component of our research is using genomic and computational methods to understand variation at the molecular and organismal levels.
-Our laboratory is set up for standard molecular biology and microbial physiology research and contains specialized equipment for working with anaerobic bacteria.
-The research we do is currently funded by the National Science Foundation, Department of Energy, United States Department of Agriculture, and the Morris Animal Foundation.
-Below are overviews of some of our current funded project areas.
+Microbiome research is among the most exciting and promising areas of science today due to many technological advances, particular in high throughput DNA and RNA sequencing, that allow us to determine in complex environments which microbes are present and their metabolism.
+A prominent component of our research is using genomic and computational methods to understand the ecology and evolution of gut and forest soil microbiomes.
+Our laboratory is set up for standard molecular biology and microbial physiology research and contains specialized equipment for isolating and culturing anaerobic bacteria.
+The research we do has led to the discovery of new bacterial species and metabolic processes that have have far ranging impacts from probiotics to understanding climate change.
+Our research is currently funded by the National Science Foundation, Department of Energy, United States Department of Agriculture, and the Morris Animal Foundation.
+More....

 * The complete genome sequence of Clostridium indolis, a bacterium isolated from soil and human clinical specimens associated with infections of the intestinal tract, has been published

 * Congratulations to Monique on her Master's defense!